Preprint / Version 2

 Abstract

 Machine Cryptography uses digital circuitry that performs operations described as modulo-n additions (as in SHA-256 and ChaCha20) and additions over GF(2^k) (as in AES-GCM and many other protocols).
 These additions are well documented and are used to ‘mix’ data.
 By themselves these operations provide no additional security.
-Conventionally, security is provided by unknown or secret data (a “key stream”) that is mixed with often ‘known’ data (“clear text’).
-Security is generally created by the unknown or secret keystream and not by a secrecy of a function.
+The security is provided by unknown or secret data “a key” that is mixed with what is called “cleartext” to generate “ciphertext.”

-The modifications are applied in known cryptography such as AES-GCM, ChaCha20 and SHA-256.
-These improve the security and appear to be resistant against quantum computer (QC) attacks.
-Irreversible n-state carry functions are applied in one-way machine cryptography
+The radix-n modifications are applied in known cryptography such as AES-GCM, ChaCha20 and SHA-256.
+This improves the security and appears to be resistant against quantum computer (QC) attacks.

 Downloads